 Soy cream is used in the chocolate ganache.
-You can also use other plant cream such as oat cream etc. if you prefer.
+You can also use other plant creams such as oat cream etc. if you prefer.

 For the caramel eggs

 Date caramel is the base for the caramel eggs.
-I used medjool dates, they are big, juicy and super caramely so perfect to make caramel eggs.
+I used medjool dates, they are big, juicy and super caramelly so perfect to make caramel eggs.